All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Does apple cider vinegar cancel out semaglutide?

-No. ACV does not interfere with semaglutide's mechanism or reduce its effectiveness.
+No. ACV doesn't interfere with semaglutide's mechanism or reduce its effectiveness.
 They work through completely different pathways.
 Semaglutide is injected subcutaneously and acts on GLP-1 receptors, while ACV works locally in the digestive tract.

-Some people believe ACV aids digestion, but there is no strong evidence that it relieves constipation caused by semaglutide.
+Some people believe ACV aids digestion, but there's no strong evidence that it relieves constipation caused by semaglutide.
 In fact, ACV's own gastric emptying delay could make constipation worse.
 Increasing water intake, fiber, and physical activity are more effective strategies for semaglutide-related constipation.

 How long should I wait between taking ACV and my semaglutide injection?

-Since semaglutide is injected, not swallowed, there is no absorption timing issue.
+Since semaglutide is injected, not swallowed, there's no absorption timing issue.
 The concern is GI comfort, not pharmacokinetics.
 If you take ACV, do so when your stomach feels most settled, typically days 3 through 7 after injection.

 Is apple cider vinegar safe for diabetics on semaglutide?